xiaoliyu/SimpleDDD/README.md

 # SimpleDDD
-A sample to demonstr use DDD and CQRS
+A sample asp.net Mvc application to demonstrate how to use DDD and CQRS